mollytaryn/HappyNash/README.md

     -Adding a new happy hour bar / restaurant
     -Editing a happy hour bar / restaurant
     -Deleting a happy hour bar / restaurant
+    -Viewing happy hour bars by day of week and / or zipcode

 ###Searching for happy hour in Nashville by weekday and zip code
 By inputing a day of the week (e.g. "Wednesday") and a Nashville zip code, the user will receive a bar and/or restaurant suggestion that has a drink and/or food special for that day of the week.
 Output will also include the suggested bar's/restaurant's address, phone number, website, offered special(including price) and happy-hour hours.